-One of the biggest advantages of full pool removal is the level of impact on future home sales.
+- One of the biggest advantages of full pool removal is the level of impact on future home sales.
 With full pool demolition, there are no limitations associated with building on the site.
 The ground should be safe and secure, as if the pool was never there.

 - Like with a partial pool removal, you have the advantage of a maintenance free yard.
 This means less time and money spent on pool supplies and maintenance, as well as the peace of mind that you are not liable for injuries that may occur in or around your pool.

-Of course, there are a few disadvantages that come along with swimming pool removal with one of the biggest being cost.
+Of course, there are a few disadvantages that come along with a Northern Virginia pool removal, with one of the biggest being cost.
 You can expect a full pool demolition to cost considerably more than a partial removal due to the amount of work involved in breaking up and removing all of the materials.
 With more work to be done, there may be a need for more workers as well as extra days to complete the project.
 With no pool materials left to help fill in the pool cavity, you can also expect to need additional soil.

 Not everyone needs or wants an inground swimming pool in their backyard, especially one that has become dilapidated or creates a safety hazard.
 If you are ready to remove an old swimming pool from your backyard, call the experienced contractors at Dirt Connections.
 We offer professional Northern Virginia pool removal and demolition services at competitive prices for all size pools and pools in all conditions.
 Call today to learn more.